IBM/personal-wealth-portfolio-mgt-bot/README.md

-# Adapting/Extending the Journey
+# Adapting/Extending the pattern

 One can enhance the current application by adding in additional financial services.
-Xignite, Inc. (http://xignite.com)  provides cloud-based financial market data APIs that work side by side with the Bluemix Fintech services.
+Xignite, Inc. (http://xignite.com)  provides cloud-based financial market data APIs that work side by side with the IBM Cloud Fintech services.
 Specifically, the GetGlobalDelayedQuotes() Rest API is available to provide delayed quotes for a specific global security.

 <p align="center">
   <img width="400" height="150" src="readme_images/Extensions.png">